Donald Trump Impeachment: Dem. Congressman Pledges To Start Impeachment Proceedings If Trump Fires Rosenstein

-Donald Trump will be facing impeachment hearings if he goes through on plans to fire Deputy Attorney General Rod Rosenstein, which many see as an attempt to throttle the Russia investigation and eventually fire Special Counsel Robert Mueller.
+Donald Trump may be facing impeachment hearings if he goes through on plans to fire Deputy Attorney General Rod Rosenstein, which many see as an attempt to throttle the Russia investigation and eventually fire special counsel Robert Mueller.

 This week, reports indicated that Trump was laying the groundwork to fire Rosenstein.
-The Hill reported that Trump’s White House is building the case to fire Rosenstein by telling allies to attack Rosenstein in television appearances, with the hope that the American public will support the firing once Trump goes through with it.
+The Hill reported that Trump’s White House is building the case to fire Rosenstein by telling allies to attack him in television appearances, with the hope that the American public will support the firing once Trump goes through with it.
 But there is a strong pushback, including Democratic Congressman Boyle who said he will introduce articles of impeachment against Trump if Rosenstein is fired.

 Because Attorney General Jeff Sessions recused himself from all matters related to the Russia investigation when it was reported that he lied about meetings with Russian officials during the campaign, Rosenstein oversees all aspects of Mueller’s investigation.
 Rosenstein has reportedly been very supportive, allowing the investigation the resources and leeway it needs to investigate a number of different areas.